Lauren Cobello

-Lauren Cobello (formerly Lauren Greutman) is an American consumer savings expert, author, speaker, and lifestyle television personality.
+Lauren Cobello (formerly Lauren Greutman) is the Founder and CEO of Leverage with Media PR.
+She is also a former american consumer savings expert, author, speaker, and lifestyle television personality.

 Early life and education

 Cobello was born in Saratoga Springs, New York.
-From 1999 to 2003 she attended the State University of New York at Oswego, where she received her Bachelor of Science in Public Justice.
+From 1999 to 2003 she attended the State University of New York at Oswego, where she received her Bachelor of Science.

 Career

-In 2008, Lauren had accumulated $40,000 in debt.
 In 2010, Lauren founded I am THAT Lady, later renamed LaurenCobello.com, to offer advice and guidance to women who found themselves in debt.
-By 2012 she was debt free..
-In 2014, Greutman began distributing meal plans to feed a family for a month for around $150.
+By 2012 she was debt free.
+In 2014, Cobello began distributing meal plans to feed a family for a month for around $150.